Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic04/topic4_linear_models_part5_valid_learning_curves.md

 The answers to these questions are not obvious.
 In particular, sometimes a more complex model can lead to a deterioration in performance.
 Other times, adding new observations will not bring noticeable changes.
 In fact, the ability to make the right decision and choose the right method to improve the model distinguishes a good professional from a bad one.

-We will work our data on customer churn of telecom operator.
+We will work with our data on customer churn of a telecom operator.

 ```{code-cell} ipython3